unaiLopez/hybrid-metaheuristic/README.md

 # Hybrid Multi-Swarm Particle Optimization with Adam and Adaptive Bounds (HMS-POAAB)

-**Hybrid Multi-Swarm Particle Optimization with Adam and Adaptive Bounds**

 HMS-POAAB is a hybrid metaheuristic optimization algorithm that I built from scratch through extensive experimentation — including trying out a bunch of ideas that didn’t work nearly as well.
 It’s designed to solve difficult continuous-variable minimization problems, especially in **high-dimensional, rugged search spaces** filled with local minima.

 The algorithm combines: